120821/go.iamlinlin.fun.github.io/_posts/2022-11-10-asdfpostgers-.markdown

 &nbsp; postgresql-14

-1 upgraded, 0 newly installed, 0 to remove and 52 not upgraded.</code></pre>
+1 upgraded, 0 newly installed, 0 to remove and 52 not upgraded.{% endhighlight %}

 <p>&nbsp;</p>